 Presentation Title: Lead-Free Perovskites for Stable and Highly Efficient Solar Cells

 Presentation Description: Perovskite solar cells (PVSCs) have progressed rapidly in recent years.
 The most efficient PVSCs are using lead-based perovskites, which raises some concerns for commercialization because of the potential environmental contamination and human health problems.
 Therefore, it is important to carefully find an environmentally benign and efficient replacement for lead with a focus on keeping the excellent properties ascribed to its presence in perovskite compounds.
 Our study demonstrates the benefit of tuning cation sizes and introducing divalent cations to integrate stabilizing factors into pure tin perovskites, creating new routes for efficient and stable lead-free perovskite solar cells.

 V. Vinay K. DoddapaneniOregon State University

 Vinay is an International graduate student at OSU from India.
 He is working under the supervision of Dr. Chih-Hung Chang.
-As a Ph.D. student, his focus is on developing inks for additive manufacturing, material synthesis, and characterization.
+As a Ph.D. student, his focus is on developing inks for additive manufacturing, flexible electronics, nano-structured materials synthesis, and characterization.

 Presentation Title: DIGITAL FABRICATION OF NANO-STRUCTURED METAL OXIDE COATINGS ON SILICA SAND-MICROSTRUCTURE AND THERMAL AND OPTICAL PROPERTIES